2 AI for Everyone: An Introductory Overview

 • Experiment: Simulating environments through reinforcement learning.

-• Data Analysis: Simplifying data with PCA and classifying insights using neural networks or SVMs.
+• Data Analysis: Simplifying and classifying data using neural networks.

 • Conclusion: Combining LLMs with KR&R to generate complex findings and insights.